zeapha/system_monitor_python/README.md

 # system_monitor_python
-A system monitor which runs in the jupyterlab
+A system monitor which runs in the jupyterlab, why not...